flapjack/flapjack.io/source/sections/2_media.md

 ## Get media

-If no media ids are provided then all contacts will be returned; if media ids are provided then only the media resource matching those ids will be returned.
+If no media ids are provided then all media resources will be returned; if media ids are provided then only the media resources matching those ids will be returned.

 NB: Ids for media resources are currently represented by a String containing the id of the associated contact, an underscore and then the type